mullenkamp/ecan_python_courses/source/index.rst

 Welcome to Python Courses for ECan Staff
 ===========================================

-These Python courses will teach you various Python skills helpful to ECan staff.
+These Python courses will teach you various Python skills helpful to ECan staff that need to do data processing and analysis.
 These range from Python fundamentals, extracting data, data manipulations, scripting, GIS spatial processing, and more.
 Each course/lesson is a tutorial to learn specific Python topic(s).
 Certain parts of the course will use ECan internal datasets and databases, while others will use publically available datasets.

 Credits
 --------

-The structure of these courses/lessons are modeled after a series of online courses written by Henrikki Tenkanen for the University of Helsinki.
+The structure of these courses/lessons are modeled after a series of great online courses written by Henrikki Tenkanen at the University of Helsinki.
 Additionally, the relevant content from the Helsinki courses will be used in our courses.

 These courses include: